Some Bay of Plenty schools' spending habits have been laid bare.

 The research followed growing controversy over how many schools would be better off if they agreed to drop parent donations in exchange for a $150 per student payment for decile one to seven schools.

-Some principals around the country have said they would have no choice but to cancel school camps and activities as they would not be able to ask parents to pay, leaving many mid-decile schools worse off.
+Some principals around the country told NZME they would have no choice but to can school camps and activities as they would not be able to ask parents to pay, leaving many mid-decile schools worse off.

 The donations debate, while important, was a relatively small part of a much bigger picture on school spending.

-Of the total spent, $89m was in Rotorua, with $82m Government-funded and $7.8m raised locally.
+Of this, $169 million was in Tauranga, with $150 million Government-funded and $15 million raised locally.

 Ministry of Education spokeswoman Katrina Casey said boards of trustees were responsible for making decisions on how schools spent their funds and the funding a school received varied from school to school.

-Within the data for Bay of Plenty, it was clear secondary schools spent more than primary and intermediate schools.
+In the Bay of Plenty data, it was clear secondary schools spent more than primary and intermediate schools.

-Tauranga Intermediate, a decile five school, was highlighted as the largest intermediate school in the country with 1,288 students and the biggest intermediate school spend of just over $8.5m in 2017.
+Tauranga Intermediate, a decile 5 school, was highlighted as the largest intermediate school in the country with 1288 students.
+It had the biggest intermediate school spend of just over $8.5 million in 2017.

-Tauranga Intermediate principal Cameron Mitchell said they were all about investing money into the students and with such a high number of them, the money spent correlated with this.
+Tauranga Intermediate principal Cameron Mitchell said the school was all about investing money into its students and with such a high number of them, the money spent correlated with this.

 He confirmed school camps and activities would not be in jeopardy as he believed they were an integral part of the school curriculum, but said schools were not in a position to fully fund them alone.

-Rotorua Boys' High School was highlighted in the data as one of the biggest and highest spending schools in Rotorua in 2017, with 958 students and $9.9m spent.
+Rotorua Boys' High School was highlighted in the data as one of the biggest and highest spending schools in Rotorua in 2017, with 958 students and $9.9 million spent.

-Rotorua Boys' High principal Chris Grinter said some of this extra spending came down to the large hostel on site where a number of students boarded at the school.
+Principal Chris Grinter said some of this extra spending came down to the large hostel on site where a number of students boarded.

-He said the school would be happy to take up the Government offer, as only around 60 per cent of families made the $160 voluntary contribution.
+He said the school would be happy to take up the Government offer, as about 60 per cent of families made the $160 voluntary contribution.

-The Education (School Donations) Amendment Bill is currently before Parliament and the ministry's guidelines on this would be updated to reflect any and all final decisions made on the Bill, Casey said.
+The Education (School Donations) Amendment Bill was currently before Parliament and The Ministry's guidelines on this would be updated to reflect any and all final decisions made on the Bill, said Katrina Casey.

-All the data was provided to the New Zealand Herald by the Ministry of Education under the Official Information Act.
-As not all schools report their spending in exactly the same way some differences between schools were due to accounting practices.
+All the data was provided to the NZ Herald by the Ministry of Education under the Official Information Act.
+As not all schools report their spending in exactly the same way some differences between schools are due to accounting practices.